dotnet/project-system/docs/repo/coding-conventions.md

 - DO NOT parse or attempt to reason about the values of properties that make up the dimensions for a project configuration; `$(Configuration)`, `$(Platform)` and `$(TargetFramework)`, and their plural counterparts; `$(Configurations)`, `$(Platforms)` and `$(TargetFrameworks)`.

 These properties are user "aliases" and should only be used for conditions, display and grouping purposes.
 Instead, the project system should be using their canonical equivalents; `$(PlatformTarget)` instead of `$(Platform)`, and `$(TargetFrameworkMoniker)` instead of `$(TargetFramework)`.

+## Threading

+- DO follow the [3 threading rules](https://github.com/Microsoft/vs-threading/blob/master/doc/threading_rules.md#3-threading-rules) inside Visual Studio.

+- DO NOT call `IProjectThreadingService.ExecuteSynchronously` or `JoinableTaskFactory.Run` from a ThreadPool thread that marshals to another thread (such as via `JoinableTaskFactory.SwitchToMainThreadAsync`).
+If you synchronously block on other async code, often that code needs to run or finish on a ThreadPool thread.
+When the number of threads in the ThreadPool reaches a certain threshold, the ThreadPool manager slows down thread creation, and only adds a threads every 250 - 500ms.
+This can result in random UI deadlocks for short periods of time while the code on the UI thread waits for a new thread to be spun up.